 Over the years Kevin's work has also appeared in Christian comics publications such as Paro-Dee (1993), Safe Comix (1988), Graven Images Redeemed (1997) and Christian Comics & Games Magazine (1995-96).

 Kevin moved to a tiny town in Canada ("because I married a wonderful Canadian woman, see..."), and in 2002 he launched a syndicated comic strip with Universal Press called "True North" ("The story of an American from Chicago who marries a Canadian and moves to a dinky town in Canada... hmmmm").
 The strip won an award from the Ontario Community Newspaper Association, but sadly it was carried by only a handful of newspapers in North America and was soon cancelled. ("So it may be destined to become a collectors item, like the Edsel.")

 In 2004 and 2005 Kevin produced the "Zed" comic feature for Campus Life Magazine.
 The Thanksgiving 2004 "Zed" comic strip snared Kevin his second Evangelical Press Association award.

 Currently Kevin has a color Sunday strip feature entitled HEAVEN'S LOVE THRIFT SHOP that is syndicated internationally by King Features Syndicate.
 He has also published Balaam's Chicken, a 130-page Bible cartoon book.
 He is allowing anyone who buys the book to reprint his cartoons for their own church's bulletin or newsletter - "as long as it's free, and credit is given."

-In 2010 Kevin started The Oboe Blog ("For anyone who still remembers") featuring "all of the Oboe Jones comics which ran in Cornerstone Magazine from 1985-1998, and a few extras."
+In 2010 Kevin started The Oboe Blog ("For anyone who still remembers") featuring "all of the Oboe Jones comics from 1985-1998, and a few extras."